-Emily Warren Roebling was the "surrogate chief engineer" of one of the greatest architectural projects of the 19th century.
+Emily Warren Roebling became the first female field engineer in history as the "surrogate chief engineer" of one of the greatest architectural projects of the 19th century, the construction of the Brooklyn Bridge.

-Roebling was born in Cold Spring, New York in 1843, and early on showed an interest in pursuing an education.
-Fortunately, her older brother, Gouverneur Warren, supported her, and urged her parents to allow her to attend the prestigious Georgetown Visitation Academy in Washington DC.
-There, she studied history, astronomy, and algebra in addition to needlework and housekeeping.
-In 1864, while visiting her brother during the midst of the Civil War, she attended a soldier's ball and met Washington Roebling.
-He was the son of John Roebling, an eminent civil engineer who was in the process of designing what he called "the greatest bridge in existence" — the future Brooklyn Bridge.
-The couple were married on January 18, 1865, and the newlyweds soon left for Europe to study caissons, the watertight structures filled with compressed air that would allow workers to dig under the East River and plant the bridge's footings.
+Emily Warren was born in Cold Spring, New York on September 23, 1843.
+As a teenager, she attended the Georgetown Academy of the Visitation in Washington, DC, where she studied history, astronomy, and algebra, among other subjects, in addition to needlework and housekeeping.
+In 1864, she met her future husband, Washington, who was serving as an engineering officer on the staff of her brother, General G.K.
+Warren, during the Civil War.
+Washington was the son of John Roebling, an eminent German-American civil engineer who was in the process of designing what he called "the greatest bridge in existence" — the future Brooklyn Bridge.
+The couple were married in 1865, and the newlyweds soon left for Europe to study caissons, the watertight structures filled with compressed air that would allow workers to dig under the East River and plant the bridge's footings.

-It took fourteen years to complete the bridge, and when it was done, Roebling was hailed for ensuring the project's success.
-In advance of the official opening, Roebling crossed the bridge first with rooster in hand; within 24 hours, over 100,000 people crossed the already famous bridge.
-During the opening ceremonies, Abram Stevens Hewitt, a U.S. Congressman, saluted her in his speech: "The name of Emily Warren Roebling will... be inseparably associated with all that is admirable in human nature and all that is wonderful in the constructive world of art," he proclaimed, saying the Brooklyn Bridge would be "an everlasting monument to the sacrificing devotion of a woman and of her capacity for that higher education from which she has been too long disbarred."
+It took fourteen years to complete the bridge, and when it was done, Roebling was hailed for overseeing construction of an architecture masterpiece.
+During the bridge's opening ceremonies, U.S. Congressman Abram Stevens Hewitt saluted her in a speech: "The name of Emily Warren Roebling will... be inseparably associated with all that is admirable in human nature and all that is wonderful in the constructive world of art," he proclaimed, saying the Brooklyn Bridge would be "an everlasting monument to the sacrificing devotion of a woman and of her capacity for that higher education from which she has been too long disbarred."

 As a girl, Emily Roebling was an eager learner — but girls didn't need to know math and science, and certainly not engineering.
 As an adult, her husband had an ambitious plan for a bridge that would "link Manhattan and Brooklyn," and when construction began, Roebling insisted on learning more about it.
 And when her husband fell ill, she stepped in, supervising every aspect of the project, and ensuring that the Brooklyn Bridge, one of New York's most iconic landmarks, was finished.
 This picture book biography celebrates the secret engineer who refused to give up on an architectural wonder.